Profit Strategy: Meaning

 - There are high chances of quality deterioration in this strategy.
 Since the management here tries to reduce costs as much as possible and so there exists high chances of product quality deterioration.

 - Sometimes the market share of the company gets compromised in the process of achieving high profits.
-Customers with low loyalty can easily switch to competitors looking to high product pricing.
+Customers with low loyalty can easily switch to competitors looking for high product pricing.

 Profit Strategy Vs Revenue Maximization Strategy

-These two strategies are often confused as same, they are not.
+These two strategies are often confused as the same; they are not.
 Both of these strategies are useful for the short term only.
 Moreover, the only difference is that both of them serve different objectives.
 Let’s look at their difference:-

 The main target of the Profit Strategy is to achieve high profits.
 The main target of the Revenue Maximization Strategy is to achieve high sales volume.
 The earlier strategy increases prices to earn higher profits.
-Whereas, the Revenue Maximization Strategy decreases the prices, to increase sales volume.
+At the same time, the Revenue Maximization Strategy decreases the prices to increase sales volume.
 In the case of a profit plan, there are higher chances of customers switching to competitors, while a Revenue Maximization Strategy attracts more and more customers.